Diabetes & Pregnancy: 5 Things I’ll Do Differently During My 2nd Pregnancy

 My A1C stayed between 5.1 and 5.7 percent during my first pregnancy throughout those nine months, which is not my plan this time.
 During my first pregnancy, I worked full-time from home as a writer.
 I could easily catch lows as they arrived, treat minor lows just enough to hover around 70 mg/dL and carry on with my day.

-This time, I’m a full-time mother to a nearly two-year-old toddler, so hovering around 70 mg/dL isn’t wise, realistic, or good parenting!
+This time, I’m a full-time mother to a nearly 2-year-old toddler, so hovering around 70 mg/dL isn’t wise, realistic, or good parenting!
 This time, I will continue my “new normal” of aiming for 90 mg/dL, emphasizing preventing hypoglycemia as the actual number one priority.
 So far, that goal is going well.

 Most days, I have zero low blood sugars, other days, I might have one low, but I have glucose sources in every jacket pocket, and I check my blood sugar frequently.